Content Creation

 How drafts connect back to Topical Authority

-Section titled “How drafts connect back to Topical Authority”For drafts created through the Topical Authority strategy flow:
+Section titled “How drafts connect back to Topical Authority”Resource Page drafts

 - Planner shows whether that topic: